pyodide/pyodide/docs/usage/type-conversions.md

 Javascript.
 The data inside the buffer can be accessed via the {any}`PyProxy.toJs` method or the {any}`PyProxy.getBuffer` method.
 The `toJs` API copies the buffer into Javascript, whereas the `getBuffer` method allows low level access to the WASM memory backing the buffer.
-The `getBuffer` api is more powerful but requires care to use correctly.
+The `getBuffer` API is more powerful but requires care to use correctly.
 For simple use cases the `toJs` API should be prefered.

 If the buffer is zero or one-dimensional, then `toJs` will in most cases convert